 Now imagine your life transformed—because today, there is a unique approach to pain like yours: the Axium™ Neurostimulator stimulates the dorsal root ganglion—a cluster of nerve cells in the spine, also called the DRG—that directly targets the area of the body where your pain occurs.
 This is a new therapy using a well-studied and understood approach for addressing the type of pain you are suffering.
-DRG stimulation is the next generation in pain relief and it is offered exclusively by St. Jude Medical.
+DRG stimulation is the next generation in pain relief and it is offered exclusively by Abbott.

 Proof of effective relief for patients like you